theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/collation-sql-server.md

 description: example of how to append the collation for a specified column
 ---

-The following article describes a common problem that occurs when pushing SAP data into an SQL server database when collation is not set case-sensitive.
+The following article describes a common problem that occurs when pushing SAP data into an SQL server database when collation is not set to case-sensitive.
-The depicted example shows how to customize the drop & create SQL server statement within {{ productName }} destination settings.
+The depicted example shows how to customize the *Drop & Create* SQL server statement within the {{ productName }} destination settings to accommodate these issues.

-### Collation SQL Server
+### About Collation SQL Server

 Collations in SQL Server provide sorting rules, case, and accent sensitivity properties for your data.
 Collations that are used with character data types, such as *char* and *varchar*, difine the code page and corresponding characters that can be represented for the corresponding data type.